maddenp/iotaa/README.md

 [2025-04-01T14:44:23] WARNING Box of tea bags (teatime/box-of-tea-bags): Not ready [external asset]
 ```

-The external asset (file) `teatime/box-of-tea-bags` cannot be created by the workflow, as it is declared `@external`, but we can create it manually:
+The external asset (file) `teatime/box-of-tea-bags` cannot be created by the workflow, as it is declared `@external`.
+But we can create it manually:

 ```
 $ touch teatime/box-of-tea-bags